Skip to main content

 complete bone remodeling under the socket.

-of socket bone width can be lost in the first year without grafting.
+of socket bone width can be lost over time without socket-preservation grafting.

 • Same day